Ethics

 Please note that all studies may be audited.
 The University Ethics Committee has prepared a statement about the audit carried out during 2018 (PDF).

-A member of the RIGO team holds the sponsorship role (sponsor representative) on behalf of the University for NHS Health Research Authority applications and Clinical Trial of an Investigational Medicinal Product (CTIMPs).
+A member of the Assurance team holds the sponsorship role (sponsor representative) on behalf of the University for NHS and Health Research Authority applications.

-The RIGO also works to provide advice, resources, and opportunities to ensure that research is carried out to the highest ethical standards and in line with regulations and guidelines.
+The Assurance team also works to provide advice, resources, and opportunities to ensure that research is carried out to the highest ethical standards and in line with regulations and guidelines.

-Visit the RIGO page (internal staff only) for more information.
+Visit the Assurance Team page (internal staff only) for more information.

 University Ethics Committee for human research

 The University Ethics Committee (UEC) reviews research studies which involve human participants, human tissue and human participant data.
-All research staff and students at the University complete a self-assessment called Self-Assessment for Governance and Ethics (SAGE) to see if their research study needs review by the UEC before embarking on research involving humans.
+All research staff and students at the University will need to submit their application for projects involving human participants, their tissue or data to the University Ethics Committee via the web-based platform Ethics RM (Research Management)

 University Ethics Committee terms of reference and membership (PDF)